In the previous posts, we talked about constants and variables, as well as conditionals and loops.

 That creates a lot of unnecessary duplication.

-And once code starts being copied and pasted everywhere, even a small update can become risky.
+If the same calculation is copied in many places, every update becomes a search mission.
 You may fix one part and forget another.
 That is how bugs often appear.

 Now let’s rewrite the same idea using a function.